K7MDL2/ICOM_IC-905_CIV/README.md

 7/11/2024

 Moved CIV function calls into CIV.cpp/CIV.h.
 Can exttrnd comms wit hte radio in the CIV file and unclutter the main .ino file some.
+Now decoding radio and filter setting messages from the radio.
+The mode is now displayed on touchscreen.
+Will do the same for filter and be send the mode and filter to the radio.